 Pre-1972 Sound Recording Matters.
-We are a defendant in three class action suits and one additional suit, which were commenced in August and September 2013 and challenge our use and public performance via satellite radio and the Internet of sound recordings fixed prior to February 15, 1972 under California, New York and/or Florida law.
-The plaintiffs in each of these suits purport to seek in excess of \$100,000 in compensatory damages along with unspecified punitive damages and injunctive relief.
-Accordingly, at this point we cannot estimate the reasonably possible loss, or range of loss, which could be incurred if the plaintiffs were to prevail in the allegations, but we believe we have substantial defenses to the claims asserted.
-We are defending these actions vigorously.
+In August and September 2013, we were named as a defendant in three putative class action suits and one additional suit challenging our use and public performance via satellite radio and the Internet of sound recordings fixed prior to February 15, 1972 ("pre-1972 recordings") under California, New York and/or Florida law.
+The plaintiffs in the putative class action suits purport to seek in excess of \$100,000 in compensatory damages along with unspecified punitive damages and injunctive relief.
+The plaintiffs in the individual lawsuit seek unspecified compensatory damages, punitive damages, and injunctive relief.